 Hamdiya Cooks, Administrative Director, has over 25 years of experience working on issues facing women in prison.
 Having served 20 years in the federal prison system, while incarcerated, Hamdiya led Muslim women prisoners in the struggle to honor their religious practices, including headgear and fasting.
 She was also a key organizer for Black Culture Workshops at the Federal Correctional Institution in Dublin, CA for over 15 years.
 At LSPC, Hamdiya is responsible for day to day administrative duties.
 She is the former director of the California Coalition for Women Prisoners.
 Hamdiya holds a B.A, degree from Columbia College.
-She has published an article on “Islam in Prison” in the Prison Legal News and an essay profiling the lives of three women in prison in the book “Schooling the Generations in the Politics of Prison
+She published an article entitled “Islam in Prison” in Prison Legal News and an essay profiling the lives of three women in prison in the book Schooling the Generations in the Politics of Prison.

-Carol Strickman, Staff Attorney, serves on our Family Unity Project, which monitors mother-infant prisons, opposes shackling of pregnant prisoners, and advocates for expanded prison visits for incarcerated parents, among other issues.
+Carol Strickman, Senior Staff Attorney, serves on our Family Unity Project, which monitors mother-infant prisons, opposes shackling of pregnant prisoners, and advocates for expanded prison visits for incarcerated parents, among other issues.
 She tracks pending legislation with the Policy Committee, drafts and updates our legal manuals, and works with interns and staff to reply to requests from prisoners and their families.
 In 2011, she helped lead LSPC’s response to the historic prison hunger strike; she continues to work to oppose solitary confinement through her role on the litigation team with the Center for Constitutional Rights in a recently filed class action suit, Ruiz v.
 Brown.
 Before coming to LSPC, Carol worked as a criminal appeals attorney for indigent clients.
 She graduated from UC Berkeley School of Law (Boalt Hall) in 1977.

 Aaliyah Muhammad, Organizer, has been at LSPC since 2005.
 She worked as the Intern Coordinator/ Community Liaison position until 2007 when she helped organize the Sacramento Chapter of All of Us or None.
 Aaliyah and many family members have been affected by the Prison Industrial Complex.
-She feels taking on the PIC is a “David and Goliath” battle, but the small victories are well worth the fight.
+She feels taking on the PIC is a David and Goliath battle, but the small victories are well worth the fight.
 Aaliyah travels around the Sacramento area to educate the public about the discrimination former prisoners face coming home from prison.
 She is currently enrolled in Paralegal Studies at University of Northern California Law School, Sacramento.